R-charanya/FUTURE_CS_01/README.md

 FUTURE_CS_01
-Web Application Vulnerability Assessment
+WEB APPLICATION VULNERABILITY ASSESSMENT
-Task Overview
+TASK OVERVIEW

 This repository contains a vulnerability assessment report conducted on a publicly accessible demo website as part of a cybersecurity internship task.
 The assessment was performed using ethical and non-intrusive security testing techniques.

-Target Website
+TARGET WEBSITE

 URL: http://testphp.vulnweb.com

-Type: Public demo website
+TYPE: Public demo website

-Authentication: Not required
+AUTHENTICATION: Not required

-Tools Used
+TOOLS USED

 OWASP ZAP (Passive Scan)